kateharborne/SimSpin/examples/working_with_FITS.markdown

 ## Kinematic FITS files

-In this example, we will build a kinematic cube and plot the observed line-of-sight velocity distribution (LOSVD) using the information conatined within the extension header, rather than the associated observation `OB_TABLE`.
+In this example, we will build a kinematic cube and plot the observed line-of-sight velocity distribution (LOSVD) using the information contained within the extension header, rather than the associated observation `OB_TABLE`.
 {: .fs-5 .fw-300 .pb-2 }

 First, let's build another cube.